 Gender Gap and Party ID

-Presidential Performance Ratings: A gender gap also is evident in ratings of presidential performance.
-In general, women are less likely than men to evaluate favorably the job performance of Republican presidents, and women are more likely than men to evaluate favorably the job performance of Democratic Presidents.
+Presidential Performance Ratings: A gender gap - which refers refers to differences between women and men - is evident in ratings of presidential performance.
+In general, women are less likely than men to evaluate favorably the job performance of Republican presidents, and women are more likely than men to evaluate favorably the job performance of Democratic presidents.

 Question Wording: Note that responses categories of "Strongly Approve/Disapprove" and "Somewhat Approve/Disapprove" are aggregated in the table below.